 We will be uncompromising with those who take advantage of the situation.
-This was said by the Minister of Economy and Industry Nikola Stoyanov on the occasion of the results of the inspections carried out in the trade network.
+This was said by the Minister of Economy and Industry Nikola Stojanov on the occasion of the results of the inspections carried out in the trade network.

-A press conference was held today at the Council of Ministers with the participation of the Deputy Prime Minister and Minister of Transport and Communications Hristo Alexiev, the Minister of Economy and Industry Nikola Stoyanov and the Minister of Agriculture Yavor Gechev.
+A press conference was held today at the Council of Ministers with the participation of the Deputy Prime Minister and Minister of Transport and Communications Hristo Alexiev, the Minister of Economy and Industry Nikola Stojanov and the Minister of Agriculture Yavor Gechev.
 The results of an analysis of the development of prices of basic food products were presented and information was provided on the actions currently taken by the institutions on the subject.

 ‘I have always declared my support for the protection of business, but unfair practices and unethical behaviour lead to unfair prices for the Bulgarian society,’ the economic minister stressed.
 In his words, there should be ethics and transparency in business.